ahmedammar619/Event-RAG/context/overview.md

 ## What is the Moderation System?

-The Moderation System is a web platform designed for the MASCOM Annual Event in Chicago.
+The Moderation System is a web platform designed for the MASCON Annual Event in Chicago.
 It solves the challenge of coordinating volunteer moderators across multiple event sessions with automated scheduling and assignment.

 ## The Problem